pnp/powershell/documentation/Rename-PnPTenantSite.md

 ```

 ### -NewSiteUrl
-Specifies the new URL of the SharePoint Site that you want to set
+Specifies the full URL of the SharePoint Online site collection to which it needs to be renamed.

 ```yaml
 Type: String